 How long do payday loans stay on a credit report?

-Can a payday loan affect your chances of being accepted for credit in the future?
+In some cases, a payday loan can impact your chances of getting credit in the future.

 Of course, all mortgage providers have their own lending criteria and usage of payday loans will be viewed differently between lenders.
 If you’re unsure of how a particular mortgage provider will view you having used payday loans, then this is something to enquire about with them before putting in a formal application for a mortgage.